 You should show your potential new employer that your skills match the requirement for the role.
 Some useful skills of an automotive technician and MOT tester job applicants include:

-• an up-to-date knowledge of vehicle developments, especially new engine types and electronics
+- an up-to-date knowledge of vehicle developments, especially ADAS, hydrogen and electric/hybrid vehicle technology

 - an excellent knowledge of motor vehicle technology